Adolescent Screenings and Evaluations

 Strategies for STI prevention

 STI prevention strategies include using condoms when engaging in sexual activity.
 Also, emphasizing monogamy and regular testing can help treat and prevent STIs.

 Educating adolescents about where they can receive free STI testing is important.
 Examples include local health departments and many non-profit community health resources.

 An estimated 0.17 to 1.3 percent of adolescents identify themselves as transgendered, according to an article in the journal Adolescent Health, Medicine, and Therapeutics.
 6 Experiencing early gender issues can affect the ability to form identity.
 Without support, a young person can face issues that include anxiety, depression, and fear.

 According to an article in the journal Adolescent Health, Medicine, and Therapeutics, higher numbers of adolescents are seeking treatment for gender dysphoria in the United States.6 Those with gender dysphoria may experience some of the following thoughts and emotions:

 Those thoughts and emotions are troubling to many children and require proper treatment to avoid problems stemming from gender issues.
 The most important thing is to have open and honest discussions so that the child can explore their gender identity in a safe environment.
 Medical professionals can then help the entire family through the challenges caused by gender dysphoria.

 Screening for Environmental Violence

 Impact of Community Violence

-Just as adolescents are more likely to engage in sexual exploration, they're also more likely to experiment with drugs and alcohol.1 Unfortunately, abusing substances can increase the risks for motor vehicle accidents and death.
+Just as adolescents are more likely to engage in sexual exploration, they’re also more likely to experiment with drugs and alcohol.1 Unfortunately, abusing substances can increase the risks of motor vehicle accidents and death.